cmadland/teaching/pages/02.edci335/01.home/09.post-2-3-highlights/item.md

 Chelsea, it is really great to see your progress through your painting, but also thinking about teaching and learning as you do so.
 The pictures of not only your actual paintings, but of a little context of where you are working and what your setup is really add to the overall quality of your posts.
 Thank you for sharing!

 ---

+<a class="embedly-card" data-card-controls="0" href="https://edci335.home.blog/">edci335</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Andrew, thanks for your posts!
+There is nothing like an impending move to get your creative mojo going!
+You are right about language learning; you need to practice, practice, practice.
+And it may not make much sense until you have actually moved.
+Keep at it!
+To me, it sounds like, by post #4, you had developed a base of 'knowledge' using web resources, but interacting with people is leading to greater 'understanding'.
+Both play a role.

+---

+<a class="embedly-card" data-card-controls="0" href="https://renyuzhengblog.home.blog/">RenyuZheng'BLOG</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Renyu, I find that I am really invested in helping you find a way to make a chiffon cake!
+You I wonder if your oven is displaying temperatures in fahrenheit rather than celsius, which would mean the temperatures you are using are less than half what they should be.
+Also, my Mom always told me not to open the oven and peek when cooking a cake, otherwise it will come out flat...thanks for sharing!

+ ---

+ <a class="embedly-card" data-card-controls="0" href="https://andrewabuleal.home.blog/">Andrew Abuleal's Home Blog</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Andrew, it's great to learn of your progress, and it sounds like you are getting some quality time with your mom as well...win/win!
+Great thinking to install the Arabic keyboard on your phone and use that to compose messages to your parents as well.
+It's cool to see people innovating like this to solve small challenges!

+---

+<a class="embedly-card" data-card-controls="0" href="https://erikyu.home.blog/">Erik Yu</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Erik, thanks for your posts.
+You have some good thoughts on the intersection of ed tech and learning motor skills, like shooting a basketball.
+Web technologies can certainly help, but it take lots of physical practice for you to actually encode the proper movements.
+Do you think that greater computational power and 'better' algorithms will solve the problems with Knewton, or is there more to consider?

+---

+<a class="embedly-card" data-card-controls="0" href="https://yanazhang.home.blog/">Yana</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Hi Yana, you noted in post 2 that ch 3-4 don't mention incentives, and that is an interesting observation.
+I think it depends on the nature of the incentive, as [some people see incentives as demotivating](https://www.alfiekohn.org/punished-rewards/).
+I appreciate how you mention the importance of immediate feedback that you get in face-to-face environments.

+---

+<a class="embedly-card" data-card-controls="0" href="https://watermelon.news.blog/">The Agave</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Thanks for sharing your progress DipsyLovesAvocado.
+Flight of the Bumblebee is certainly an ambitious goal.
+It would be impossible for me!
+I haven't had a piano lesson in almost 40 years.
+I appreciate how, especially in post #3, you integrated deep and surface approaches to learning in a natural way.
+It is a good idea to ensure that you provide some sort of recognition of where those ideas come from, ususally with a link on a website.

+---

+<a class="embedly-card" data-card-controls="0" href="https://onlineacademiccommunity.uvic.ca/edci335julia/">Julia's Blog</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Julia, your progress is fantastic, and you get some quality time with Carl!
+You have done a great job of incorporating images into your posts and it makes it really clear how important flexibility is in yoga.
+While it can be intimidating sometimes to talk about what things are going wrong, it's also really helpful to do so!
+Thanks for sharing!

+---

+<a class="embedly-card" data-card-controls="0" href="https://sukhsamra.opened.ca/2019/05/18/learning-experience/">Learning Experience - Sukh's blog - EDCI 335</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Sukh, noce to see you making progress on your muscle-ups!
+Your plans seem solid (especially not skipping leg day!) and it's good that you are getting a good amount of rest.

+---